From Sonic Retro

 It was also decided early on that Sonic the Hedgehog would be the only playable character in the game, so they could focus on the game mechanics for the hedgehog and not worry about numerous other characters and how they would control.
 This desire to illuminate what made the character of Sonic so appealing inspired the team to come up with the concept of the Werehog gameplay.
 Trying to think of a way to bring in players who had never touched a Sonic the Hedgehog game and let them experience the world of Sonic, it was decided this alternate playstyle would be implemented.
 Even though Yoshihisa Hashimoto knew from the get-go it might cause friction with the existing fanbase, he hoped that the fans would be open enough to understand why he would introduce this new form of Sonic, carefully designing Sonic the Werehog to appeal to both newcomers and avoid alienating the pre-existing fanbase.

-Not wanting to leave the Wii out of this reinvention, Sega also contracted development group Dimps to help port the game to the Nintendo system as well as the PlayStation 2.
-Having been responsible for such titles as the Sonic Advance series and the two Sonic Rush games on the Nintendo DS, they seemed the perfect candidate to write up the code for the standard-definition version of the game.
+Not wanting to leave the Wii out of this reinvention, Sega also developed a port the game to the Nintendo system as well as the PlayStation 2.
 Instead of being a direct port, however, the level designs for the game were completely different between the two, the HD version released on the Xbox 360 and the PlayStation 3 becoming the one with more content.